Last Updated: 6 months ago

 Fridge

-Fridges make all kinds of sounds communicating various messages that we would not know what’s happening.
-Sometimes smart refrigerators are needed to make sense of all those noises.
-These electronics come with an app to notify you of anything you need to be aware of.
+Fridges make all kinds of sounds, communicating various messages without us knowing what’s happening.
+Sometimes, smart refrigerators are needed to make sense of all those noises.
+These electronics come with an app to notify you of anything you need to know.

 Tap Water